AEATech/transaction-manager-mysql/README.md

 - INSERT ...
 ON DUPLICATE KEY UPDATE (UPSERT)

 This package integrates with the core `aeatech/transaction-manager-core` and can be used with the Doctrine DBAL adapter (`aeatech/transaction-manager-doctrine-adapter`).
-It builds SQL and parameters; execution and retries are handled by the core.
+It builds SQL and parameters; the core handles execution and retries.

 System requirements:
 - PHP >= 8.2